-Auto RP188 Free Run On 24 Fps and 23.98 Fps video input formats the Pulldown Reference control is used to identify the input frame that will become an A frame at the output.
+Video On 24 Fps and 23.98 Fps video inputs the Pulldown Reference menu is Pulldown Reference Auto RP 188 Free Run used to identify the input frame that will become an A frame at the output.
 This frame is called the A frame candidate (see Figure 3).
-The output of the A frame candidate frame will delayed by 2 frames, will consist of two video fields and will normally be in time with the input.
+The output of the A frame candidate frame will delayed by 2 frames, will consist of two video fields and will normally be in time with the genlock input.
+(See sections 5.3.4 and 5.3.4.3 for information on phasing of the output video with respect to the genlock.)
 Additionally, an offset can be added to the A Frame reference using the A Frame Offset control to accommodate situations where the A frames are not in time with the A Frame reference.
 (See section 5.3.3.2)

-When you select Auto the 7710DCDA-HD will auto detect the pulldown reference according to the following priority:
+When you select Auto the 500DCDA-HD will auto detect the pulldown reference according to the following priority:

-- RP188 ancillary timecode if present - Free Run pulldown if RP188 is not present
+- RP188 ancillary timecode if present - Free Run pulldown if RP188 is not present •

-Select RP188 when the embedded ancillary timecode present on the input video is used to determine the pulldown.
+Select RP 188 when the embedded ancillary timecode present on the input video is used to determine the pulldown.
 The input frames with time code frame numbers divisible evenly by 4 will normally identify the input A frame candidates.